google/WebFundamentals/src/content/en/fundamentals/media/manipulating/cheatsheet.md

     openssl rand 16 > media.key

 This command creates a file with white space and new line characters, which are not allowed by Shaka Packager.
-You can pipe the output to some other commands before dumping it to a file.

-    openssl rand 16 | tr '\n' ' ' | sed 's/ //g' > media.key
+You'll need to open the key file and manually remove all whitespace including the final carriage return.

 ### Encrypt

-For the `-key` flag can be the key created earlier and stored in the media.key file.
-However, when entering it on the command line, be sure to remove the whitespace from the key.
+For the `-key` flag use the key created earlier and stored in the media.key file.
+However, when entering it on the command line, be sure you've removed its whitespace.
 For the `-key_id` flag repeat the key value.

 > **Note:** Technically, the key ID is supposed to be either the first 8 OR the
 > first 16 hex digits of the key.
 Since packager requires the key to be 16